-If you wish to receive more information and/or make an appointment to feel better both physically and mentally, contact Pillars of Wellness now for your treatment today.
+If you wish to receive more information and/or make an appointment to feel better both physically and mentally, please contact us.
 You can also meet with Linda Jeffries for a free 15min consultation, either over the phone or in-person.
 Linda comes with over 20 years of experience in counselling as a registered social worker and psychotherapist.
 Under RSW, most health insurance will cover the fees.
 We are conveniently located in Burlington, Aldershot.

 Counseling (private) Prices